Floppy/web3dguide/en/tut44.md

 As you can see, when the position of the sphere changes, the set_translation() method is called.
-First of all, this checks two of the properties of the object it has been passed (an SFVec3f) to make sure they never go to 0 (which would break the <STRONG>TextureTransform</STRONG>).
+First of all, this checks two of the properties of the object it has been passed (an SFVec3f) to make sure they never go to 0 (which would break the **TextureTransform**).
 A new SFVec2f object is then created, using values calculated from the properties of the object passed into the method.
 This is then sent out to the TextureTransform, where it updates the texture.
-This is an example of using a script to do elementary type-conversion, in this case using the 3D position input from a
-<STRONG>PlaneSensor</STRONG> to control a 2D scaling of a texture.
-Can you begin to see the possibilities that
-are available using scripts?
+This is an example of using a script to do elementary type-conversion, in this case using the 3D position input from a **PlaneSensor** to control a 2D scaling of a texture.
+Can you begin to see the possibilities that are available using scripts?

 The SFVec3f and SFVec2f objects used in that script are built-in VRML/ECMAScript objects that should be provided in any VRML browser.
-We'll discuss them in a minute, after briefly mentioning <EM>arrays</EM>.
+We'll discuss them in a minute, after briefly mentioning *arrays*.

 ## Array Objects

 I don't want to spend long on these.
-After this tutorial you should be going out and finding a proper ECMAScript/javascript reference anyway, so I'll just brush over them quickly. <EM>Arrays</EM>
-are normally a collection of variables that are all the same type.
+After this tutorial you should be going out and finding a proper ECMAScript/javascript reference anyway, so I'll just brush over them quickly. *Arrays* are normally a collection of variables that are all the same type.
 They are referenced by using the name of the array followed by the zero-based index of the variable you want in square brackets.
 So, if you had an array of numbers, myArray[0] would give you the first number, myArray[1] the second,